KBNLresearch/omSipCreator/README.md

 - Could a SIP directory be created for the current PPN?
 - Could a carrier directory be created for the current carrier?
 - Could the image file(s) for the current carrier be copied to its SIP carrier directory?
-- Does the SHA-512 checksum of each copied image file match the original checksum (post-copy checksum verification)?
+- Does the SHA-512 checksum of each copied file match the original checksum (post-copy checksum verification)?

 Finally, omSipcreator will report a *warning* in the following situations:

-- Lower value of *volumeNumber* within a *carrierType* group is not equal to 1.
+- Lower value of *volumeNumber* is not equal to 1.
-- Values of *volumeNumber* within a *carrierType* group are not consecutive numbers.
+- Values of *volumeNumber* are not consecutive numbers.

 Both situations may indicate a data entry error, but they may also reflect that the physical carriers are simply missing.